Medical Tourism and The Best Way to Fund It

 A combination of quality medical services, enjoyable tourism, and other factors make these the best countries for medical tourism, according to the 2016 Medical Tourism Index:

 Average cost savings on procedures

-Using US costs as a benchmark, here’s the average range of savings on medical care for some of the most common procedures, according to the Health System Tracker from Peterson-Kaiser:
+Using US costs as a benchmark (pre-pandemic and 2021 – 2022 economic inflation), here’s the average range of savings on medical care for some of the most common procedures, according to the Health System Tracker from Peterson-Kaiser: